notarock/linux-conf/README.md

 ### How to install

-To get all the programs that I use frequently, juste cat the dependencies list onto your package manager's `install` command like this:
+To get all the programs that I use frequently, just cat the dependencies list onto your package manager's `install` command like this:

 ``` bash